 WHAT IS TRADITIONAL DOMINICAN FOOD?

-Dominican breakfast typically consists of mashed plantains (mangú), eggs, meat, and viveres (tubers and starchy roots).
+Dominican breakfast typically consists of mangú (plantains), eggs, meat, and viveres (tubers and starchy roots).
 Like Spain, lunch is the heaviest meal of the day in the Dominican Republic.
-The typical Dominican lunch will consist of rice, beans, and meat served together in a dish called la bandera.
-It’s widely considered to be the Dominican Republic’s national dish.
+The typical Dominican lunch will consist of arroz blanco (white rice), beans, and meat served together in a dish called la bandera.

 Thanks to their similar histories, Dominican cuisine shares many similarities with the cuisines of its Latin American neighbors, most notably with Puerto Rico and Cuba.
 Many ingredients are the same but preparations and names of dishes may vary.